Modular-proximal gradient algorithms in variable exponent Lebesgue spaces: Introduction

 introduced in \cite{Schopfer2006} for $f(x)=\frac{1}{\texttt{p}}\|Ax-y\|_\mathcal{Y}^\texttt{p}$, where, differently from \eqref{brediesiter}, the forward step is now computed in $\mathcal{X}^*$, since we have $\JpX(\xk), \nabla f(\xk) \in \mathcal{X^*}$.

-Algorithms \eqref{brediesiter} and \eqref{guansongiter} have been proposed for reflexive, strictly convex and smooth Banach spaces.
-Hence, they can a priori be applied to solve \eqref{eq:P} in $\lpvar$ whenever $1<p(x)<+\infty$, for a.e. $x\in\Omega$.
-However, the definition of $\|\cdot\|\pnorm$ and of the associated duality mapping makes their use impracticable in real applications, since both are not (domain additively) separable, differently from what happens, for instance, in $\lp$ spaces.
-To overcome this issue, we propose here to replace the role played by the norm naturally appearing in the definition of the proximal operator by the modular functions defined by:
+Algorithms \eqref{brediesiter} and \eqref{guansongiter} have been proposed for reflexive, strictly convex and smooth Banach spaces, hence they can a priori be applied to solve \eqref{eq:P} in $\lpvar$ whenever $1<p(t)<+\infty \text{ a.e. in } \Omega$.
+However, the definitions of $\|\cdot\|\pnorm$ and of duality mappings make their use impracticable in real applications, since both are not separable, differently from what happens, e.g., in $\lp$ spaces.
+To overcome this issue, we propose here to replace the role of the norm naturally appearing in the definition of the proximal operator by the modular functions defined by

-for $x\in\lpvar$.
-Due to their additive separability, these functions allow for efficient computations of proximal points.
+Due to their additive separability, they allow efficient computations of proximal points.